Olive or Twist: History

-Olive or Twist was owned by Sam Fowler, as of 2011.
+Olive or Twist is owned by Sam Fowler.
 The bar was referenced in a 2015 episode of the television series Grimm.

 Olive or Twist has been included in local lists of Black-owned businesses.
 In 2021, Olive or Twist was described as one of the city's oldest Black-owned businesses.
 For more than a decade, the bar hosted Da Gathering, a "casual" event for Black male professionals "to meet people with similar experiences, purposefully devoid of the formalities of a networking or career mixer".

 Following protests in the city over the murder of George Floyd, Fowler said: "Some of those activities have hijacked the message.
 When I hear people talk about all the issues that were going on last summer in particular with the BLM, the violence had nothing to do with BLM.
 I just wanted to make sure people realize that they're like two factions.
 But once again, how do we get people that think breaking my window is going to solve a problem—how do we get them to the table? ...
 We did have to come to a reckoning.
 That's unfortunate, but sometimes that's what it takes.
 And like I said I just hope that as we come out on the other side, that it will be better."